microsoft/powerapps-tools/Apps/Security Risk Assessment/readme.md

 ## Known Issues
 A few know issues/features are:
 - Security role summary screen displaying the cards takes time to load
 - Privileges screen pane #3 shows only 2000 rows at max.
-This particularly effects secuirty roles with a lot of privileges like System Administrator
+This particularly effects security roles with a lot of privileges like System Administrator
 - Addition or Removal of privileges from the System Administrator or System Customizer is restricted (buttons are disabled)
 - Addition of privilege to a security role will only add the privilege at the least level possible